danifranco/EM_domain_adaptation/Attention_Y-Net/README.md

             ```
         This will generate, a `.json` file with all the results, where `matrix per repetition` contains the IOU value obtained in the test set of the target dataset, in the last training step of each repetition. `mean matrix` Contains the mean values among all the repetitions, and `std matrix` the standard deviation.
 Also, a `errors.log` will be generated with all the errors produced during the execution.

         If you want to see cleaner the execution results of the `.json` you can use the [json2mat](json2mat.ipynb) notebook.
-Just especify the json path and run all.
+Just specify the `.json` file path and run all.

         Finally, the weights of each model will be stored.
 The names of the weights indicate some information about the model: the training step (weights0, for the first step, weights1 for the second, ...), the repetition (r-0, r-1, ...), folder used as a source dataset (src-Kasthuri++, ...), folder used as a target dataset (trg-VNC, ...) and some training parameters.

 ## References